 Dr. James Gilbert Bice was born on the 1st of May, 1879 near Ailsa Craig in McGillivray Twp., (Middlesex County).
 He was the 3rd of 4 children born to William Lorne Bice and the former Helena McRann.
 He had an older sister named Maggie, an older brother named Albert and a younger sister named Lillie.
 His parents were farmers.

 According to the 1901 census, Dr. Bice was a teacher.
-According to the 1928 Ontario Medical Register, Dr. Bice graduated M.D. from the University of Western Ontario in 1907 and he was practicing in Chatham.
+According to the 1928 Ontario Medical Register, Dr. Bice graduated M.D. from the University of Western Ontario in 1907 and he started practicing medicine in Chatham.
 Dr. Bice joined the College of Physicians and Surgeons on the 2nd of July, 1908.

 Dr. and Mrs. Bice moved to London prior to 1911.
 Mrs. Bice died in 1924.